 B Corps is an organisation that certifies companies that balance their purpose and profits.
 Companies that want B Corps certification (which is a selling point in itself) must agree to ensure the happiness of their staff, customers, shareholders, suppliers, community and the environment.
 More than 3,500 companies in 74 countries have now achieved B Corp certification, including Guardian Media Group, Cook and Bridges Fund Management.

-In the corporate world, Cisco is leading the way in setting environmental metrics, as well as financial ones.
+Cisco is leading the way in setting environmental metrics, as well as financial ones.
 It publishes some of them on its site, including their goal for the 2022 Financial Year of having 85% of the electricity in the business and supply chain coming from renewable sources.
 Currently, the figure is 83%.

 Finance is ultimately made up of ‘transactions’, but there will be an associated CO2 emission for every transaction that takes place.
 Ideally, you will use your finance software to track both of them together, saving time and money.